byronlove-lace/Sockets-C/README.md

-I used this project to familiarise myself with TCP/IP protocols, HTTPS and low-level socket programming in C.
+I used this project to familiarise myself with TCP/IP protocols, HTTP, TLS and low-level socket programming in C.